Welcome to the City of Plymouth's official web site.

 Plymouth Economic Development

-The City of Plymouth is soliciting qualified firms to submit proposals for Construction Management on the SR49 and Main Street Intersection Project.
-Proposals will be received at the City of Plymouth, 9426 Main Street, Plymouth, CA 95669, until 3:00 pm, February 19, 2015.
-The RFP and 95% Plan Documents are available by clicking on the link below
+The City of Plymouth is soliciting qualified firms to submit proposals for Waste Discharge Area Grading, Piping and Spray Field Improvements Project.
+Sealed proposals will be received at the City of Plymouth, 9426 Main Street, Plymouth, CA 95669, until 2:00 pm, local time or August 25, 2015 or such later date as may be set by Addendum and then will be publicly opened and read for the construction of the following Public Works Project.
+For more information clicking on the link below

 Plymouth Emergency Communication